-Section 131.
 Commitment Authority and Appropriations.

 - Commitment Authority.
-This allows the Administrator to make commitments for loans made under the Paycheck Protection Program and Second Draw Loans beginning on February 15, 2020 through December 31, 2020 at \$749 billion.
-It further allows commitments for Recovery Sector Loans beginning on February 15, 2020 through December 31, 2020 at \$100 billion.
-It also separates SBA's traditional 7(a) loan program authorization from the Paycheck Protection Program, Second Draw, and Recovery Sector Loans. - Direct Appropriations.
-This would rescind \$100 billion in previously appropriated funds from the CARES Act and the Paycheck Protection Program and Health Care Enhancement Act and appropriate \$190 billion in funds for the Paycheck Protection Program and Second Draw Loans, \$57.7 billion for Recovery Sector Loans, and \$10 billion for the Small Business Growth and Domestic Production Investment Facility. - Emergency Designation.
-This language designates the funds appropriated in this section as an emergency requirement and exempts them from Pay-As-You-Go Act requirements.
+This allows the Administrator to make commitments for loans made under the Paycheck Protection Program and Second Draw Loans beginning on February 15, 2020 through December 31, 2020.
+It also separates SBA's traditional 7(a) loan program authorization from the Paycheck Protection Program, and Second Draw. - Direct Appropriations.
+This would rescind \$100 billion in previously appropriated funds from the CARES Act and the Paycheck Protection Program and Health Care Enhancement Act and appropriate \$189.9 billion in funds for the Paycheck Protection Program and Second Draw Loans, \$57.7 billion for Recovery Sector Loans, \$10 million for the Minority Business Development Agency, and \$10 billion for the Small Business Growth and Domestic Production Investment Facility.
+It would also provide no year money for the SBA Office of Inspector General for the funds issued in the CARES Act.

+as an emerg gency requirer nent and ex empts then n from Pay -As-You-C Go Act requ ıirem